jkcshea/l1svr/vignettes/l1svr.md

 <!-- ``` -->

-If you have the **devtools** package, you can install the latest version of the module directly from our GitHub repository via
+The latest version of the module may be installed from our GitHub repository using the **devtools** package.

 ``` r
 devtools::install_github("jkcshea/l1svr")